Sleep

 • something in between totally baby-centred and regimented?

-Once you know how you wish to raise your child, and once you know your child (see suggestion number 3) you can make some decisions about which approach to try.
+Once you know how you wish to raise your child, and once you know your child (see suggestions below) you can make some decisions about which approach to try.
 If you are unable to bear the sound of your baby crying, please do not attempt controlled crying.
 It will upset you too much.
 If you have upper back pain or shoulder injuries, you may not be comfortable “wearing” your baby.
 If you like an organised, controlled household, you may not be comfortable with a fully baby-centred approach to sleep.
 What do you want to do?
 How does your household run?
 Whatever you decide to try, understand it may take some time to adjust to the new approach AND sometimes, it just won’t suit you, your household or your child, so you will have to try something else.
 Sorry, but there is simply not one approach that works for everyone….

 Think about what would suit your baby